RTBF: History

-On 14 June 1940 the INR was forced to cease broadcasting as a result of the German invasion.
+On 14 June 1940, the INR was forced to cease broadcasting as a result of the German invasion.
 The German occupying forces, who now oversaw its management, changed the INR's name to Radio Bruxelles.
 A number of INR personnel were able to relocate to the BBC's studios in London from where they broadcast as Radio Belgique / Radio België under the Office de Radiodiffusion Nationale Belge (RNB) established by the Belgian government in exile's Ministry of Information.

 At the end of the war the INR and the RNB coexisted until 14 September 1945, when a Royal Decree merged the two and restored the INR's original mission.
-The INR was one of 23 broadcasting organisations which founded the European Broadcasting Union in 1950.
+The INR was one of 23 broadcasting organisations that founded the European Broadcasting Union in 1950.
 Television broadcasting from Brussels began in 1953, with two hours of programming each day.
-In 1960 the INR was subsumed into RTB (Radio-Télévision Belge, Emissions françaises) and moved to new quarters at the Reyers building in 1967.
-RTB's first broadcast in colour, Le Jardin Extraordinaire (a gardening and nature programme), was transmitted in 1971.
-Two years later, RTB began broadcasting news in colour.
+Split along linguistic lines in 1960, the INR's French-language programming became RTB (Radio-Télévision Belge, Emissions françaises) and moved to new quarters at the Reyers building in 1967.
+The RTB's first broadcast in colour, Le Jardin Extraordinaire (a gardening and nature programme), was transmitted in 1971.
+Two years later, the RTB began broadcasting news in colour.